omnilaboratory/DebuggingTool/README.md

 git clone https://github.com/omnilaboratory/DebuggingTool
 ```

-Chrome must run by disabling web security stratigy.
+Chrome must run with argument `disable-web-security` to disable web security stratigy.
 For example, if you are in Windows terminal:
 ```
-chrome.exe --args --disable-web-security --user-data-dir=/any_temp_direcory_for_chrome_data
+chrome.exe --args --disable-web-security --user-data-dir=/any_temp_directory_for_chrome_data
 ```

-Then open the webpage index.html under the DebuggingTool directory.
+Then open index.html under the DebuggingTool directory.

 ## Step 1: connect to an OBD node